 1916 - The club closes down as World War I takes hold.

 1919-1921 - The club wins all possible honours in the junior leagues.

 Part 2/5.
 1921 to 1950.
 The early days.

-1921 - Featherstone Rovers Rugby League Football Club is accepted into the Northern Union (soon to be renamed the Rugby Football League).
+1921 - Featherstone Rovers Rugby League Football Club is accepted into the senior league of the Northern Union (soon to be renamed the Rugby Football League).

 1923 - Billy Clements becomes the club’s first county footballer.